Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: Introduction

-Interference management and resource allocation are at the core of ISAC network design.
-In the system level, there exists the interference between communication and sensing users, which needs to be properly handled.
-On the other hand, utilizing BSs to serve communication users and sense targets at the same time will cause self-interference and require full-duplex operation.
-Some research efforts have been made on self-interference cancellation (SIC) \cite{bharadia2013full,sabharwal2014band} to enable full-duplex operation, which unfortunately is still not very mature. \cite{dong2022sensing} proposed a framework for resource allocation in dual-functional BS by optimizing a novel metric, i.e., sensing quality of service (QoS).
-An ISAC network based on multiple unmanned aerial vehicles (UAVs) was proposed in \cite{9293257}, where the communication performance was optimized with a given sensing requirement by jointly designing the UAV locations, user association, and UAV transmission power.
-In these works, the BSs/UAVs are required to work in full-duplex mode. \cite{9296833} addressed the full-duplex issue by separating the sensing transmitter and receiver to different remote radio units (RRUs) in a cloud radio access network (C-RAN).
-Along the same line of research, \cite{xie2021perceptive} proposed to utilize another layer of passive target monitoring terminals (TMTs) to save the need for full-duplex operation.
-However, the networked sensing that can exploit the perspectives from multiple SNs, e.g., BSs, RRUs, UAVs, or TMTs, has not been well investigated.
+Interference management is at the core of ISAC network design.
+At the device level, utilizing BSs to serve communication users and sense targets at the same time will cause self-interference and require full-duplex operation.
+Some research efforts have been made on self-interference cancellation (SIC) \cite{bharadia2013full,sabharwal2014band} to enable full-duplex operation, which unfortunately is still not very mature.
+The authors of \cite{9296833} addressed the full-duplex issue by separating the sensing transmitter and receiver to different remote radio units (RRUs) in a cloud radio access network (C-RAN).
+Along the same line of research, the authors of \cite{xie2021perceptive} proposed to utilize another layer of passive target monitoring terminals (TMTs) to save the need for full-duplex operation.

-Another challenge for PMNs is EE.
-To achieve good sensing performance in the presence of clutter, PMNs need to use prior information about the environment, which is obtained from the training data by EE.
-The performance of clutter suppression will degrade if the clutter component of the signal-under-test has different statistical structure from that of the training data.
+At the network level, there is an inherent interference between sensing and communication.
+In particular, in PMNs, communication signals will create the clutter for sensing.
+The estimation of the clutter is very critical for accurate sensing.
 The authors of \cite{8827589} proposed to construct clutter based on the estimated sensing parameters, e.g., time delay, Doppler frequency and direction, and then remove it from the signal.
-However, the computational cost of the compressed sensing (CS)-based parameter estimation can be extremely high due to the continuous and rapidly-changing environment parameters in the space and Doppler domains.
-This issue will be more serious for networked sensing where information sharing between multiple SNs are necessary.
-Thus, a computation and communication efficient EE algorithm is desired.
+However, the computational cost of the compressed sensing (CS)-based parameter estimation can be extremely high due to the continuous and rapidly-changing clutter parameters in the space and Doppler domains.
+This issue will be more serious for networked sensing where information sharing between multiple SNs is necessary.
+Thus, a computation and communication efficient CE algorithm is desired.